Dynamic Event-Triggered Consensus of Multi-agent Systems on Matrix-weighted Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{eaching} a consensus is a paramount routine in distributed coordination of multi-agent systems \cite{mesbahi2010graph,olfati2007consensus,degroot1974reaching}.
-Although the consensus problem has been extensively investigated, the ties among agents are assumed to be characterized by scalar-weighted networks, which fails in characterizing interdependencies among higher-dimensional states of neighboring agents.
-Recently, a broader category of networks termed as matrix-weighted networks has been introduced to address such interdependencies, which is an immediate generalization of scalar-weighted networks \cite{sun2018dimensional,pan2021bipartite,pan2018bipartite,trinh2018matrix}.
+Reaching a consensus is a paramount routine in distributed coordination of multi-agent systems \citet{mesbahi2010graph,olfati2007consensus,degroot1974reaching}.
+Although the consensus problem has been extensively investigated, the ties among agents are assumed to be characterized by scalar-weighted networks, which fail in characterizing interdependencies among higher-dimensional states of neighboring agents.

-In fact, matrix-weighted networks arise in scenarios such as graph effective resistance based distributed control and estimation \cite{barooah2006graph,tuna2017observability}, logical inter-dependency of multiple topics in opinion evolution \cite{friedkin2016network}, bearing-based formation control \cite{zhao2015translational}, array of coupled LC oscillators \cite{tuna2016synchronization} as well as consensus and synchronization on matrix-weighted networks \cite{pan2018bipartite,trinh2018matrix}.
+Recently, a broader category of networks termed matrix-weighted networks has been introduced which is an immediate generalization of scalar-weighted networks \citet{sun2018dimensional,pan2021bipartite,pan2018bipartite,trinh2018matrix,pan2020controllability,Pan2021Tac,wang2020characterizing,pan2021cluster}.
+In fact, matrix-weighted networks naturally become relevant in scenarios such as graph effective resistance based distributed control and estimation \citet{barooah2006graph}, logical inter-dependency of multiple topics in opinion evolution \citet{friedkin2016network}, bearing-based formation control \citet{zhao2015translational}, array of coupled LC oscillators \citet{tuna2016synchronization} as well as consensus and synchronization on matrix-weighted networks \citet{trinh2018matrix,pan2018bipartite}.

 As opposed to scalar-weighted networks, connectivity alone does not translate to achieving consensus for matrix-weighted networks.
 To this end, properties of weight matrices play an important role in characterizing consensus.
-For instance, positive definiteness and positive semi-definiteness of weight matrices have been employed to provide consensus conditions in \cite{trinh2018matrix}; negative definiteness and negative semi-definiteness of weight matrices are further introduced in \cite{pan2018bipartite,su2019bipartite}.
+For instance, positive definiteness and positive semi-definiteness of weight matrices have been employed to provide consensus conditions in \citet{trinh2018matrix}; negative definiteness and negative semi-definiteness of weight matrices are further introduced in \citet{pan2018bipartite,su2019bipartite}.
 In the meanwhile, the notion of network connectivity can be further extended for matrix-weighted networks.
-For instance, one can identify edges with positive/negative definite matrices as ``strong'' connections; whereas an edge weighted by positive/negative semi-definite matrices can be considered as a ``weak'' connection \cite{pan2018bipartite,trinh2018matrix}.
+For instance, one can identify edges with positive/negative definite matrices as ``strong'' connections; whereas an edge weighted by positive/negative semi-definite matrices can be considered a ``weak'' connection \citet{trinh2018matrix,pan2018bipartite}.